tanishqv010/Spoof-Call-Detection/README.md

 # Real-Time Spoof Call Detection using Emotion Analysis

-Don't hesitate to ⭐ the repo if you enjoy our work !
+Don't hesitate to ⭐ the repo if you enjoy our work!

 ## In a nutshell